MikesMachines/EffIt/README.md

 Parts: https://github.com/MikesMachines/EffIt/blob/main/EFFIT%20Parts.pdf

-The linear bearing prevents rotation by accident, not design.
-Putting a small slip between the nut and frame prevents rotation without needing to implement an entire guide.
+~~The linear bearing prevents rotation by accident, not design.~~ To prevent the tube rotating, a small clip attaches to the nut, which slides along the frame and prevents rotation without needing to implement an entire guide.

 ![IgusInfo](https://github.com/MikesMachines/EffIt/assets/105053125/38960a49-3cc6-4b34-89ab-54a64fd142df)
 ![CylinderScrew v7a (Medium)](https://github.com/MikesMachines/EffIt/assets/105053125/f2c81993-eda1-4adf-9270-b57fe0f04b9d)